 - Participates in cross training as an Animal Services Officer 1, to provide back up as needed.

 Working knowledge of: State and County laws, rules and regulations pertaining to dog licensing, stray holding and minimum care requirements; record keeping procedures; business English, spelling and arithmetic.

 Skill to: Communicate effectively, both orally and in writing; read and follow written and oral instructions; accurately complete forms and reports; exercise tact and sound judgment in obtaining compliance to licensing requirements and in providing excellent customer service; comprehend, explain and enforce laws and regulations governing dog licensing; present clear and concise reports and explanations regarding enforcement before hearings officers; safely operate a motor vehicle; safely and effectively handle dogs of all sizes and temperaments; operate office equipment, including computers and related software applications; establish and maintain effective working relationships with County staff, other agencies and the public.

-Some duties involve strenuous physical labor, including frequent walking, bending, stooping, and kneeling, the ability to pull, carry and lift moderately heavy objects (50 pounds) of awkward size and shape, carry up to 50 pounds and 40 pounds while climbing stairs, and push/pull 50 pounds.
-Duties also involve exposure to loud noises, slippery and/or uneven surfaces, confined spaces and/or poor lighting, ammonia fumes, adverse weather conditions, hostile or angry citizens and sick, injured, agitated, frightened or aggressive dogs.
+Duties require walking, stepping, twisting, squatting, reaching overhead, and the ability to lift up to 80 pounds having awkward size and shape, carry up to 50 pounds and 40 pounds while climbing stairs, and push/pull 50 pounds.
+Duties also involve exposure to loud noises, slippery and/or uneven surfaces, confined spaces and/or poor lighting, ammonia fumes, adverse weather conditions, hostile or angry citizens, and sick, injured, agitated, frightened or aggressive animals.
 With the exception of neighborhood canvassing and follow-up for licensing issues, work is performed primarily within the shelter.

 Employment is contingent upon passing a post-offer physical assessment.
 Accommodation requests will be reviewed on an individual basis in compliance with State and Federal legislation.